outrunnl/dbcollect/README.md

 [AIX Toolbox (IBM)](https://www.ibm.com/support/pages/aix-toolbox-linux-applications-overview)

 On Solaris, Python should be already available.

+HP-UX has not yet been tested (mileage may vary, let me know if you want to help testing)

 On Enterprise Linux 7 (RHEL 7, OEL 7, CentOS 7), Python2 is installed by default including the argparse module.